How Much Can You Sell a Patent For: Everything You Need to Know

 Some inventors hire a marketing service to try to interest companies; such marketing companies usually keep statistics on their success rate.
 If the company that is interested in your patent makes a similar product to yours, there is an opportunity to license the patent out rather than sell the rights completely.

 The cash earned from promoting a patent will not be substantial unless the product has been in the marketplace for a very long time.
 The patent purchaser often will not need to spend as much for an unproven product that may not generate an enormous income.

-Whenever you promote a patent, you might expect a fast payoff in your concept.
-Hundreds of innovations are patented annually; however only a fraction actually generates substantial if any, income.
-Promoting a patent permits the inventor to generate earnings that may assist pay the payments or finance different promising concepts.
-Promoting a patent outright additionally eliminates the large monetary outlay required to begin up an enterprise based mostly on a brand new product.
+Whenever you promote a patent, you might expect a fast payoff for your concept.
+Hundreds of innovations are patented annually; however only a fraction actually generate substantial, if any, income.
+Promoting a patent permits the inventor to generate earnings that may assist in making payments or financing different promising concepts.
+Promoting a patent outright additionally eliminates the large monetary expense required to start up an enterprise based mostly on a brand new product.
 Though a fast, hassle-free payoff sounds attractive, promoting the patent gives the inventor the best path for future income from his or her creation.

 How Much Is Your Idea Worth?
 The Patent Marketing Process

 Unique and compelling business ideas can garner millions in the right hands, but the risk of not succeeding becomes much higher if you’re unable to patent your business idea.

 For example, Pfizer is a pharmaceutical company that owns the rights to the most valuable patent in history.
 With a valid patent, Pfizer was able to monetize a drug, Lipitor, to bring in more than $130 billion.
 Because patents have an expiration (either 14 or 20 years), companies have a short window to turn as much of a profit as possible.
 If you’re an inventor or company looking to monopolize an idea or concept to earn the highest revenue possible, you need a patent.